Palantir Technologies (Palantir)

 • The United Kingdom National Health Service Federated Data Platform, awarded in November 2023 in a £330 million seven-year contract that has been the subject of sustained UK civil-liberties advocacy and parliamentary criticism on data-protection and procurement grounds.

-• The European Aviation Safety Agency, BP, Airbus, and a substantial commercial enterprise-customer base across pharmaceutical, manufacturing, and energy sectors.
+• Airbus (the Skywise aviation-operations platform since 2015), BP, and a substantial commercial enterprise-customer base across pharmaceutical, manufacturing, and energy sectors.

 Documented controversies